West Bromwich Albion Profile

 |Major Honours||First Division/ Premier League (1), Second Division/ Championship (3), Third Division/ League One (1), FA Cup (5), League Cup (1)|

-West Bromwich Albion Football Club are an English professional soccer club based in West Bromwich, which is in the West Midlands of England.
-They compete in the Championship, which is the second tier of the English soccer ladder.
-West Brom were relegated to the Championship at the end of the 2020/21 Premier League season.
+They currently compete in the Championship, in the the second tier of the English football ladder, having been relegated there at the end of the 2020/21 Premier League season.

 West Bromwich Albion early history

 West Bromwich Albion FC was founded in 1878 by workers at George Salter's Spring Works.
 Initially, the club was named West Bromwich Strollers, but they changed their name to West Bromwich Albion as early as 1880.

 In 1883, West Brom won their first trophy, the Staffordshire Cup.
 They also joined the FA Cup in that year.
 This enabled them to enter the FA Cup the following season, which was 1883/84.

 The club turned professional in 1885, and the following year, they reached their first ever FA Cup final but lost to Blackburn Rovers in a replay.